boutproject/BOUT-dev/manual/sphinx/user_docs/input_grids.rst

     dx = 0.1  # X mesh spacing
     dy = 0.1  # Y mesh spacing

-The above options will create a :math:`260\times 256` mesh in X and Y (MZ option sets Z resolution), with mesh spacing of :math:`0.1` in both directions.
+The above options will create a :math:`256\times 256` mesh in X and Y, assuming there are 2 guard cells in X direction.
+The Z resolution can be specified with MZ.
+The mesh spacing of :math:`0.1` in both directions.
 By default the coordinate system is Cartesian (metric tensor is the identity matrix), but this can be changed by specifying the metric tensor components.

 Integer quantities such as ``nx`` can be numbers (like “260”), or expressions (like “256 + 2\*MXG”).